ezrealenoch/OGhidra/README.md

 - **`ImportError`**: Ensure you run `pip install -r requirements.txt` from the project root.
 - **Tool Execution Errors**: Check the `adk web` console output for detailed error messages from the Ghidra tools or the agents.
 Ensure GhidraMCP is running and accessible.
 - **Planning/Looping Issues**: The LLM might struggle with complex plans or interpreting results.
 Try simplifying your query or adjusting agent instructions in `src/adk_agents/ghidra_analyzer/agents.py`.
+- **Empty or Generic Responses**: If responses reference "example.exe" or similar placeholder names, you may be connected to a default or test binary.
+Open a real binary in Ghidra.

 ### JSON Parsing Errors